rcrowther/django-static_models/README.md

 ### Generating from URLs
 If you are generating from database models, I recomment the approach above.
 However, some views get their information from URLs only e.g. ListViews contain all their information inside them, they only need evoking.
-Pressuming a suitable view, the key is the URL, the value is the filename,
+Presuming a suitable view, the key is the URL, the value is the filename,
     {
     'urls' : {'products/': 'preducts'},
-    'view' : 'hp_reviews.views.HPReviewListView',
     'filepath' : 'products'
     },

-You can state many URLs at once,
+If the filename, the value, is None, the generator makes a filename from the URL.
+May work in many instances,

     {
-    'urls' : { 'home': 'index', 'about': 'about', 'contact': 'contact'}, 'view' : 'hp_reviews.views.SitePageDetailView',
+    'urls' : { 'home': 'index', 'about': None, 'contact': None}, 'view' : 'hp_reviews.views.SitePageDetailView',
     'filepath' : ''
     },

-The generating code can guess filenames, which come from the last part of the URL path.
-This can become silly from more complex URLs, resulting in files called '?by_price.html' and the like.
-But it would work ok for the above site page generation, so set the url settings values to None,
+You can state many URLs at once,

     {
-    'urls' : { 'home': 'index', 'about': None, 'contact': None}, 'view' : 'hp_reviews.views.SitePageDetailView',
+    'urls' : { 'home': 'index', 'about': 'about', 'contact': 'contact'}, 'view' : 'hp_reviews.views.SitePageDetailView',
     'filepath' : ''
     },